aditink/aditink.github.io/_posts/2023-06-27-verified-train-control.markdown

 Train controllers are certainly a lot more complicated, but the same idea applies: use mathematical transformations to derive conclusions about the controller with certainty.
 Further, to preclude the possibility of human error in the math, a computer checks the proof to certify that it works out.

+## Why Formal Verification?

-Certainty in correctness is very valuable.
+Being certain about correctness is very valuable.
 Not only does it save lives and provide peace of mind, but also, precision in reasoning can permit more aggressive, efficient train operation.
 No longer would engineers have to leave conservative margins for errors that they can not precisely reason about.
 Trains scheduled closer together can mean increased throughput.